 The brachial artery runs down the arm to end at the neck of the radius, where it divides into radial and ulnar arteries.
 It usually runs a superficial course in the arm, just below the deep fascia and gives off its branches.

 The profunda brachii artery is a deep branch of the brachial artery, passes posterior to the shaft of humerus and supplies the posterior compartment of the arm.
 It terminates by dividing into radial collateral and middle collateral arteries.
 The former supplies the medial part of triceps and anconeus muscles while the later supplies the lower lateral part of the arm.
 Both of them form a rich anastomotic network around the elbow joint.

 The radial artery begins at the neck of the radius and passes laterally along the forearm.
 Proximally, it only has one branch, i.e., radial recurrent artery.
 As mentioned above, it anastomoses with the radial collateral artery and supplies the lateral side of the elbow.
-The further course of radial artery is discussed below under palmar arches.
+The further course of the radial artery is discussed below under palmar arches.

 The ulnar artery passes along the medial aspect of the forearm.
 The anterior and posterior ulnar recurrent arteries originate from the proximal part of the ulnar artery.
 They anastomose with the superior and inferior ulnar collateral arteries.
 Both of them supply the medial side of the elbow and proximal portions of the flexor muscles of the forearm.

 As we move distally, the ulnar artery gives off another branch called common interosseus artery, which supplies the deep structures of the forearm and further divides into anterior and posterior branches.

 The posterior branch gives off interosseus recurrent artery, which anastomoses with the middle collateral artery around the elbow joint.